Skip to content

 Types of property surveys in New Jersey include the following:

-• Boundary Survey - The survey locates and marks the property lines to determine the precise boundaries of a property.
+• Boundary Survey - The survey locates and marks the property lines to determine a property's precise boundaries.
 It entails measuring and charting the land's perimeter and researching existing titles, plats, and legal descriptions.

 • ALTA/NSPS Survey - When a property is transferred or financed, an ALTA (American Land Title Association) or NSPS (National Society of Professional Surveyors) survey is often performed.
 It contains extensive information about the property, such as boundaries, easements, encroachments, rights-of-way, and other notable features.